account931/myWaze_GeoCode_Modules_CommonJS-18/myWaze_React/README_MY.txt

 Folder "BUILD" is for ready created app with all minified concatenated dependencies.
 Created by CLI-> npm run build.

-Known Issue: path to js,css in BUILD should be without "/" in beginning => "static/js/..."
+Known Problem Issue: path to js,css in BUILD should be without "/" in beginning =>
+ 1. "static/js/...", not "/static/js/"
+ 2. "favicon"
-GIF imge was not loading => change to {e.exports=/*a.p+*/"static/media/loading2.f7ccc9e1.gif"} in build/static/js/main.91b5d174.chunk.js
+ 3.GIF imge was not loading => change to {e.exports=/*a.p+*/"static/media/loading2.f7ccc9e1.gif"} in build/static/js/main.91b5d174.chunk.js